 An external action signature is an action signature consisting entirely of external actions, that is, having no internal actions.
-If S is an action signature, then the external action signature of S is the action signature $extsig(S) = (in(S),out(S),\emptyset)$ , i.e., the action signature that is obtained from S by removing the internal actions.
+If S is an action signature, then the external action signature of S is the action signature $extsig(S) = (in(S), out(S), \emptyset)$, that is, the action signature that is obtained from S by removing the internal actions.

 2.1.2.
-Input/Output Automata

-An input/output automaton A (also called an I/O automaton or simply an automaton) consists of four components:
+Input/Output Automata.
+An input/output automaton A (also called an I/O automaton or simply an automaton) consists of four components:3

-- an action signature sig(A), - a set states(A) of states, - a nonempty set $start(A) \subseteq states(A)$ of start states, and - a transition relation $steps(A) \subseteq states(A) \times acts(sig(A)) \times states(A)$ , with the property that for every state s' and input action $\pi$ there is a transition (s', $\pi$ ,s) in steps(A).
+- -an action signature sig(A), - -a set states(A) of states, - -a nonempty set start(A) \subseteq states(A) of start states, - -a transition relation $steps(A) \subseteq states(A) \times acts(sig(A)) \times states(A)$, with the property that for every state s' and input action π there is a transition (s', π, s) in steps(A).

 Note that the set of states need not be finite.
-We refer to an element $(s',\pi,s)$ of steps(A) as a step of A. The step $(s',\pi,s)$ is called an input step of A if $\pi$ is an input action, and output steps, internal steps, external steps and locally controlled steps are defined analogously.
-If $(s',\pi,s)$ is a step of A, then $\pi$ is said to be enabled in s'.
+We refer to an element (s', π, s) of steps(A) as a step of A. The step (s', π, s) is called an input step of A if π is an input action, and output steps, internal steps, external steps, and locally controlled steps are defined analogously.
+If (s', π, s) is a step of A, then π is said to be enabled in s'.
 Since every input action is enabled in every state, automata are said to be input-enabled.
 The input-enabling property means that an automaton is not able to block input actions.
-If A is an automaton, we sometimes write acts(A) as shorthand for acts(sig(A)), and likewise for in(A), out(A), etc. An I/O automaton A is said to be closed if all its actions are locally controlled, i.e., if $in(A) = \emptyset$ .
+If A is an automaton, we sometimes write acts(A) as shorthand for acts(sig(A)), and likewise for in(A), out(A), etc. An I/O automaton A is said to be closed if all its actions are locally controlled, that is, if in(A) = \emptyset .